-8. New or revised accounting standards and FRS interpretations
+11. New or revised accounting standards and FRS interpretations

-Certain new standards, amendments and interpretations to existing standards have been published and are mandatory for the Fund's accounting periods beginning on or after 1 January 2010 or later periods and which the Fund has not early adopted.
-The Agency has assessed that those standards, amendments and interpretations are not relevant to the Fund.
+Certain new standards, amendments and interpretations to existing standards have been published and are mandatory for the DI Fund's accounting periods beginning on or after 1 January 2011 or later periods and which the DI Fund has not early adopted.
+The Agency anticipates that the adoption of these standards, amendments and interpretations will not have a material impact on the DI Fund's financial statements.

-9. Authorisation of financial statements
+12. Authorisation of financial statements

-These financial statements were authorised for issue by the directors of the Agency on 18 June 2010.
+These financial statements were authorised for issue by the directors of the Agency on 30 May 2011.